CodingThrust/NumericTrainingCamp/README.md

 # Scientific Computing Training Camp (Basic)

-Implement an algorithm, simulate a many-body system, and write a report.
+**Implement an algorithm**, simulate a many-body system, and write a report.

+> Talk is cheap.
+Show me the code. - Linus Torvalds

 ## Topics
 1. [Tensor Networks](1.tensor-networks/)